AndersDeath/diary2/000-current.md

 BVG company finally withdraw money from my account for 59 euro ticket.
 Now I can travel across Germany using all public  transport except high speed trains.
 It's cool.
 Also Ksusha got another viewings of apartments.
 She is cool about it.
 I am proud of her.
 Additonally i sent another application for radio tax for her.
 When I gen both for me and Ksush ID's I can reduce the cost of this tax.
 It's really good.
 I spent all day in the office it was quite cold.
 Another thing that i did a lot of tasks today.
 I am almost got crazy because of them I am so tiered.
 At the same time I have to do sport today.
 It's not fun.
 However the day was good.
 I am tiered and a bit annoyed but happy and feel good.

 # 03 Januar - Mittwoch - Berlin - 470 Tag der Einwanderung

+The first half of the day I spent in the office